Personal tools

 What does the 50% healthy fundraising in the Nutrition Rule mean in practice?

-The NM Competitive Food Sales Rule states that beverages and food products may be sold as fundraisers outside of normal school hours for elementary, middle and high schools provided that at least 50% of the offerings meet specific requirements.
-For example if soda is offered as a choice in an on campus concession stand then water should be offered also.
-50% of the options offered must meet the requirements of the rule.
+The USDA Smart Snack Guidelines states that beverages and food products may be sold as fundraisers outside of normal school hours for elementary, middle and high schools provided that at least 50% of the offerings meet specific requirements.
+For example, if soda is offered as a choice in an on campus concession stand then water should be offered also.
+All beverages sold on campus during and/or after school hours must be Pepsi products (exclusive beverage contract).

 Is it true that no food can be sold as fundraisers during lunches at elementary, middle and high schools?